 What this means for social workers

-In the meantime, the CASW has a robust collection of online resources for professional development.
-Members of our College have free access to all of their webinars, their online journal, and a full-text journal database.
-Visit the CASW website to learn more:
+The Canadian Association of Social Workers (CASW) has a robust collection of online resources for professional development.
+All members of our College are also CASW members, and thus have free access to all of their webinars, their online journal, and a full-text journal database.
+Visit the CASW website to learn more.

 Given the profession’s commitment to the public good, social workers are expected to fully utilize evidence-based information, developed by public health experts and researchers from across the globe, and refrain from sharing misinformation.

 » Read “Guidance regarding vaccines, public health, and the spread of misinformation”

 Public health guidelines are continually being adjusted to incorporate new knowledge and respond appropriately to changing conditions in our region; we encourage all members to stay up to date on guidance and regulations that may apply to your practice.
 CASW is helping social workers stay up to date with the latest information by maintaining a page on their website with helpful, reliable resources for health care professionals, the public, and communities.